-You may see changes after surgery depending on the surgical approach.
+Corpus callosotomy side effects can be minor.
 For example, some people can smile before surgery but immediately after surgery will not be able to.
 It will take time for skills like smiling to return.

 Studies show that a corpus callosotomy is an effective way to reduce — and sometimes completely stop — atonic seizures.
 The surgery may greatly improve quality of life.
 Discuss the benefits and risks of epilepsy surgery with your provider.

 Your provider might suggest certain tests in order to get an accurate read of the brain.
 Electroencephalography (EEG), for example, looks at your brain waves.
 A magnetic resonance imaging (MRI) machine, on the other hand, gives a detailed image of your tissues.
 Or, a positron emission tomography (PET) scan shows how the brain is working.